 Injuries Caused By Faulty Products

 You cannot sue your employer for an accident on the job site, but you have legal options against a third party if you were injured by a faulty product.
-If you were a construction worker, for instance, and were severely injured by a malfunctioning nail gun, you could file a product liability claim against the tool manufacturer in addition to filing a workers’ compensation claim.
+If you were a construction worker, for instance, and were severely injured by a malfunctioning nail gun, third-party claim lawyers could help you file a product liability claim against the tool manufacturer in addition to filing a workers’ compensation claim.

 Though the specifics may differ from case to case, the examples above apply to workers in a wide variety of industries.